 The Schuylkill River National and State Heritage Area, managed by the non-profit Schuylkill River Greenway Association, uses conservation, education, recreation, historic preservation and tourism as tools for community revitalization and economic development.

-Permanent link to this article: http://schuylkillheadwaters.org/2017/bike-ride-that-celebrates-and-benefits-the-schuylkill-river-trail-returns-for-a-second-year/
+Permanent link to this article: https://schuylkillheadwaters.org/2017/bike-ride-that-celebrates-and-benefits-the-schuylkill-river-trail-returns-for-a-second-year/

 The 4th annual Schuylkill Acts & Impacts watershed expedition will be held from June 17-24, 2017.
 Click on the link below to download the official 2017 application.